 The Research Training Programme has its own Staff Student Committee and Board of Studies, where all modules are reviewed and student feedback discussed.
 The documentation (including module report forms and anonymous student feedback) are available to internal users at the above links.

-The Training Programme has a permanent home in the purpose-built Faculty Doctoral Training Suite on the 7th Floor, Daysh Building, which provides state-of-the-art facilities for lectures, workshops and seminars.
+The Training Programme has permanent homes in the purpose-built Faculty Doctoral Training Suite and Doctoral Training Room on the 5th Floor, Daysh Building, which provides state-of-the-art facilities for lectures, workshops and seminars.
 The Training Suite has its own computer cluster, with all the specialist software required for doctoral research in the Social Sciences and the Humanities.

 The extensive research training programme for PhD students provides a unique blend of cross-disciplinary and generic researcher development training that ensures that all research postgraduates can foster an interdisciplinary awareness and acquire the research skills and competencies necessary to complete their research theses.
 Every PhD student in the Faculty has the option of registering for a Postgraduate Certificate in Research Training, which accredits the core foundation modules on the Training Programme.

 The training goes further than helping individual students to complete their specialist study, as the aim at Newcastle University is to equip all research students with a broad range of research skills and a thorough working knowledge of research project management.

 Postgraduate Research Training Programme Handbooks for PhD students, 2015/16